Qincheng Prison: Origin

+In 1958, high-ranking former Nationalists were sent to Qincheng Farm as forced labor.

 Structure

 The prison is built in accordance with the 1954 Reform Through Labor Regulations, so it is divided into three sections.
 The first section is for jail houses, and it includes both the jail houses for low-ranking prisoners and that of high-ranking prisoners, with the ranking often decided by the prisoner's social status, job position, and level of crime before entering the prisons.
 The second is called the Management and Work Section, the largest one among all three, with Qincheng Farm for field labors.
 The last section is the residential section for employees such as wardens and their relatives.

 The prison is sandwiched between orchards, with farm land and fish pond in front, an exact reflection of Mao Zedong's claim in October, 1960: "our prisons are different than prisons in the past - each prison is actually a school, but also a factory or a farm."
 Mao had further enhanced this on April 24, 1964, in his reaction to a case by claiming that "People can be reformed, if the correct policy and methods are adopted."
 This characteristic also applies to most Chinese prisons, and Chinese have called this prison system as: "Special militarized organization, special enterprise, and special school."

 The jailhouse part has four buildings built upon the prison's establishment, with each having three stories.
 In 1967 an additional six buildings opened, with each not as large as each original building.